Your graduation ceremony

-One of the first things that you'll need to do when you arrive at the venue is to register with us and collect your ticket/s.
+One of the first things that you will need to do when you arrive at the venue is to register with us and collect your ticket(s).

-Visit us at the registration desks on Level 1 with a copy of your e-ticket, and we will give you your tickets and answer any queries you might have.
+Visit us at the registration desks on Level 1 with a copy of your confirmation email, and we will give you your tickets and answer any queries you might have.

-Note: e-tickets are sent out to students approximately 5 working days before the ceremony.
+Note: confirmation emails are sent out to students approximately 5 working days before the ceremony.

 During your ceremony